Graph Learning Should Move Beyond Restrictive Views of Spectral and Message-Passing GNNs: Position statements

-To understand how information is smoothed, how it propagates through bottlenecks, and how it aligns with community structure in a graph, spectral GNNs provide a natural abstraction.
-They enable (i) clean characterizations of the oversmoothing phenomenon as spectral contraction; (ii) remedies and explanations for oversquashing in terms of spectral gaps; and (iii) community-sensitive representations via eigenspaces that encode clusters.
-Beyond interpretability, the spectral perspective also offers tunable, theoretically grounded design knobs rooted in spectral graph theory that can be leveraged to improve empirical performance.
+\paragraph{Spectral GNNs have unique benefits for smoothing, bottlenecks, and communities} To understand how information is smoothed, how it propagates through bottlenecks, and how it aligns with community structure in a graph, spectral GNNs provide a natural abstraction.
+They enable (i) clean characterizations of the oversmoothing phenomenon as spectral contraction, where repeated application of non-expansive filters gradually attenuates high-frequency components and drives representations toward low-dimensional eigenspaces \citep{li2019deepgcns, cai2020note, rusch2023survey}; (ii) intuitive explanations and remedies for oversquashing in terms of spectral quantities such as algebraic connectivity, spectral gaps, curvature and effective resistance, which capture structural bottlenecks and govern long-range information flow \citep{alon2021bottleneck, topping2021understanding, di2023over, black2023understanding, jamadandi2024spectral}; and (iii) community-sensitive representations via low-frequency eigenspaces that encode cluster structure and align with low Dirichlet energy signals \citep{von2007tutorial}.

-\paragraph{Oversmoothing as spectral contraction} Oversmoothing limits the depth of GNNs and indicates that node embeddings contract toward a low-dimensional, low-frequency subspace as depth increases (See \cref{app:sec:oversmoothing}).
-It can be observed as the collapse of pairwise node-feature distances or decaying Dirichlet energy \citep{li2019deepgcns, cai2020note, rusch2023survey}.
-Spectral filters often enforce non-amplifying assumptions that $\|h(\textbf{S})\|_2=\max_\lambda |h(\lambda)|=\gamma \leq 1$, which implies that after $t$ layers, the spectral components decay geometrically as $\| \textbf{X}^{(t)} \|\leq \gamma^t \|\textbf{X}\|$.
-Therefore, repeated low‑pass filtering collapses features into the span of the slowest-decaying eigenvectors.

-Compared to spatial formulations, the frequency response $h(\lambda)$ makes the contraction rate and the role of the spectrum of the graph shift operator $\mathbf{S}$ explicit and exposes depth vs. contraction trade-offs directly through the shape of $h(\lambda)$ and the spectrum of $\mathbf{S}$.
-This also allows for understanding effective remedies for oversmoothing, as discussed, e.g., in \citet{rusch2023survey,epping2024graph,scholkemperresidual}.
-While spatial MPNNs can also be viewed as data-dependent low-pass operators, their effective spectrum is only implicitly defined by their local nonlinear aggregation and update functions, making these trade-offs harder to observe.

-\paragraph{Oversquashing through bottlenecks} Oversquashing occurs when graph signals must traverse long distances through small cuts, creating structural bottlenecks for message passing \citep{alon2021bottleneck}.
-Deeper GNNs are then required to communicate across the cut, which exacerbates smoothing and attenuation.
-This effect has been formalized via feature Jacobians as a measure of pairwise influence, especially between distant nodes \citep{topping2021understanding, di2023over, black2023understanding, hariri2025return}, i.e., smaller upper bounds on the Jacobian norm indicate weaker communication.
-These bounds can be expressed through several measures such as balanced Forman curvature \citep{topping2021understanding}, effective resistance \citep{black2023understanding}, or commute time \citep{di2023over}.
-Each of these measures captures how well (or bad) two nodes are connected by short, parallel paths.